opensearch-project/documentation-website/_security/access-control/permissions.md

 | cluster:admin/opensearch/securityanalytics/rules/validate | permission to validate rules |
 | cluster:admin/opensearch/securityanalytics/rule/delete | permission to delete rules |

-### Cluster monitoring
+### Monitoring permissions

-The monitor cluster permissions apply to read-only operations, such as checking cluster health and getting information about usage on nodes or tasks executing in the cluster.
+Cluster permissions for monitoring the cluster apply to read-only operations, such as checking cluster health and getting information about usage on nodes or tasks executing in the cluster.

 See [REST API reference]({{site.url}}{{site.baseurl}}/api-reference/index/).